 Pronounced Lee-say Frahn-say de la Noo-vel Or-lay-on

 The curriculum at Lycée is based on France’s Ministry of National Education.
-We supplement our curriculum with English classes to ensure that our students receive a well-rounded education and are prepared to excel in state and national exams.
-The French curriculum is organized as a series of multi-year cycles, during which students are expected to acquire specific knowledge and demonstrate given competencies.
+We supplement our curriculum with English classes to ensure that our students are prepared to excel in state and national exams.
+The French curriculum is organized as a series of multi-year cycles, during which students are expected to acquire specific knowledge and skills.
 The cycle system acknowledges that learning occurs in a different way, and at a different pace, in every child.
 For example, some may be proficient readers early on, while others, equally bright, take longer.
 Children begin learning to read at the start of the 2nd cycle.
 By the end of the cycle, literacy is expected among all students.